 Notes

-You can put your metal bowl in the freezer for 3o minutes or so before whipping.
+You can put your glass bowl in the freezer for 30 minutes or so before whipping.
+(15-20 minutes for a metal bowl).
 If your whisk has a metal handle, I wouldn’t put it in the freezer because your hand will get really cold and the cream will whip up just fine with a room temperature whisk.

 If your whisk has an insulated handle, feel free to put it in the freezer along with the bowl.